shaopyshaozi/my-logbook/communication/logbook.md

 * Multiplication of $\Pi$ is used to amplify the signal and compensate the loss from rectification.

 > Rectifier does not have a simple impulse response, a diode that performs  rectification is a non-linear component and thus does not have a linear impulse response.
 But when we rectify a periodic signal, its impulse response looks like a square wave with same period T. (All negative value = 0).
 The convolution of cosine message signal with square wave has the following frequency response.
-At low frequecny, amplutude = 1/$\Pi$ with A = 1/2, so a multiplication of $\Pi$ is needed before rectification.
+At low frequecny, amplutude = 1/π with A = 1/2, so a multiplication of π is needed before rectification.

 ![l2p7](./images/l2p7.jpg)